sailfish009/bsdf/COMPARISON.md

-# Comparison with other formats
+# Comparing BSDF with other formats

 The question that arises with any new format:
 *Why, oh Why?
 Why yet another format!?*